aboutcode-org/federatedcode/docs/source/contribute/installation.rst

     docker-compose up

-At this point, the VulnerableCode app should be running at port ``8000`` on your Docker host.
+At this point, the FederatedCode app should be running at port ``8000`` on your Docker host.
 Go to http://localhost:8000/ on a web browser to access the web UI.
 Optionally, you can set ``NGINX_PORT`` environment variable in your shell or in the `.env` file to run on a different port than 8000.

 .. note::

-    To access a dockerized VulnerableCode app from a remote location, the ``ALLOWED_HOSTS`` and ``CSRF_TRUSTED_ORIGINS`` setting need to be provided in your ``docker.env`` file::
+    To access a dockerized FederatedCode app from a remote location, the ``ALLOWED_HOSTS`` and ``CSRF_TRUSTED_ORIGINS`` setting need to be provided in your ``docker.env`` file::

         ALLOWED_HOSTS=.domain.com,127.0.0.1